Local Area Attractions Near Austin East KOA Holiday

 Bats of Austin

 From March to October, 1.5 million bats emerge nightly from narrow crevices in the underside of the Ann W. Richards Congress Avenue Bridge.
 They usually start to emerge from the bridge around 20 minutes before sundown.
 The walkway on the east side of the Congress Avenue bridge offers the best vantage point for watching the bats emerge and fly eastward over Lady Bird Lake.
 The hillside below the bridge is a little more kid-friendly since you can spread out a blanket and even have a picnic while you wait.
-There are also several boat tour companies that offer nightly excursions.
+There are also several boat tour companies offering nightly excursions.

 Website